 From this starting point we have developed programs to reduce this over time, in line with our commitment to address Climate Change.

-Since our baseline year, Sealord have removed just over 25,200t CO2e from our New Zealand operations in line with the international science-based targets.
+Since our baseline year within New Zealand, Sealord have removed just under 22,000t CO2e from our operations in line with the international science-based targets.
 This equates removing to over 5,000 vehicles from our roads.

 The pie chart shows the total emissions sources by operational area.

-In the audited baseline year ending September 30, 2022, Sealord Australian’s footprint carbon footprint was 34,483 tonnes CO2e (Scope 1 2,213 tCO2e, Scope 2 5,289 tCO2e, Scope 3 26,997 tCO2e).
-Scope 2 emissions are high as there is more fossil fuel being used to create electricity in Queensland than in New Zealand.
+Sealord's aquaculture business has a baseline carbon footprint of 34,483 tonnes CO2e (Scope 1 2,213 tCO2e, Scope 2 5,289 tCO2e, Scope 3 26,997 tCO2e).
+Scope 2 emissions are high as fossil fuel being used to create electricity at the barramundi farm in Queensland.
 Scope 3 emission are largely fish feed with 89% from this source.
-The baseline intensity measure was 3.63 kgCO2e per kilogram of fish harvested.
+The baseline intensity measure for aquaculture is 4.29 kgCO2e per kilogram of fish grown.

-In our salmon business this intensity measure was 3.2 kgCO2e per kilogram of fish harvested.
-This carbon intensity is the lowest in salmon aquaculture in Australia due to our unique land based operations in Rowella.
+In our salmon business this intensity measure was 2.8 kgCO2e per kilogram of fish grown.
+This carbon intensity is the lowest in salmon aquaculture in Australia due to our unique land-based operations in Rowella.
 Science based targets have been established for the Australian business on the total carbon footprint.

 Pie chart Australia Emissions by Operational Category (tonnes CO2e)